Roasted Tomato Bisque with Parmesan Crisps

-Your tastebuds and your tummy will thank you!
+Your taste buds and tummy will thank you!

 Every summer I make tomato soup from our garden’s fresh bounty.
-With the help of my husband, we can and put up jars of this red deliciousness for not only seasonal enjoyment of our garden-fresh tomatoes, but to get a huge taste of warm weather in the midst of cold weather . . . which the East Coast is experiencing this weekend.
+With the help of my husband, we can and put up jars of this red deliciousness.
+We get seasonal enjoyment of our garden-fresh tomatoes.
+Plus we also get a huge taste of warm weather in the midst of cold weather.
 The tomatoes offered in most regions of the States during colder months usually have no taste whatsoever and have the texture of rubber!
-So canning and freezing our tomatoes is a must!
+So canning and freezing our tomatoes

-Saving all of that tomato soup is not only a labor of love, it’s something that is truly appreciated in the dead of winter!
+Saving all of that tomato soup is not only a labor of love, but it’s also something that is truly appreciated in the dead of winter!

-Now if you don’t have a garden or don’t have easy access to a local farmers’ market that sells tomatoes, than only use beautiful and flavor-packed Italian San Marzano tomatoes that are available in cans.
-You can find them in good grocery stores or online.
+Now if you don’t have a garden or don’t have easy access to a local farmers’ market that sells tomatoes than only use beautiful and flavor-packed Italian San Marzano tomatoes

 We don’t just use plum tomatoes only in our sauces (as some people say are the only tomatoes to use in tomato sauces).
 Rather, we grow and use a variety of tomatoes, including plums and San Marzano tomatoes for our sauces.
 Each variety blends together for a better harmony of flavor.
 The plums and San Marzano’s certainly add the pulp, but there are other varieties that add better flavor to the mix!

-Roasting tomatoes before canning or using at the moment, makes a huge difference in flavor!
+Roasting tomatoes before canning or using at the moment also makes a huge difference in flavor!
 Roasting those tomatoes under your oven broiler really amps up and concentrates the flavor more intensely!

 Roasted Tomato Bisque just may be the best tomato soup that has ever passed your lips!